saiprabhakar/Papers/README.md

   - joint inference-based approach outperform naive RNN
   - timeline ordering of all events in a document
   - Using DeepDive framework (zhang 2015) :boom:

 phase 2: relation btw an event and its parent document creation time
   - combination of data canonization and distance supervision rules

+rel Event:
+* crf for taggind and svm for recog of event attr
+rel TIMEX:
+* rule based + ML
+rel TLink:
+* crf, ml
+rel with NN are the best

 :trollface:

 ---